dineshRaja29/DataAnalysis/README.md

 # DataAnalysis
-Understand basics of Data Analysis from Classification data
+Understand basics of Data Analysis from categorial data